w3c-fedid/FedCM/proposals/idp-sign-in-status-api.md

 was the last/only account getting logged out.

 This will be parsed as a [structured field](https://fetch.spec.whatwg.org/#concept-header-list-get-structured-header) with type `item`.
-For now we only use bare item part but this lets us extend the header to support parameters in the future.
+For now, we only use bare item part, but this lets us extend the header to support parameters in the future.

 ### JS API